 My CV

-Right now, I'm at the forefront of innovation as the VP of Innovation & Chief Creative Officer at Arteaga & Arteaga, recognized as Puerto Rico's premier independent agency by the TOP FICE Global Ranking.
-Over the past two decades, I've been responsible for delivering everything from social copy to 10,000-word features, in English y en español también.
+These days, I’m focused on building what’s next as VP of Innovation and Chief Creative Officer at Arteaga & Arteaga, named Puerto Rico’s top independent agency by the TOP FICE Global Ranking.
+Over the past twenty years, I’ve written just about everything you can write in advertising, from quick social lines to long form pieces that stretch into the thousands of words, in English and in Spanish.

 The journey is not only about the destination, but the friends we make along the way.